-Determining the timing for your marketing campaign goals will help create a sense of urgency as well as accomplishment.
+Determining the time frame for your digital marketing campaign goals will help create a sense of urgency as well as accomplishment.

-A time frame can also set parameters for comparison when you run reports for month-over-month or year-over-year progress.
+A time frame can also set parameters for comparison when you run marketing metrics reports for month-over-month or year-over-year progress.

 Determine Success Factors

-For example, let’s say your goal is to earn 500K impressions on social media and drive 10K new visitors to the website.
+Let’s say your goal is to earn 500,000 impressions from social media campaigns and drive 10,000 new visitors to the website.
 Those are two excellent digital marketing success factors.

-Keeping time frame in mind, be sure to determine how long you have to reach this milestone.
-It can be one month or 12 months, depending on the effort behind the campaign.
+Keeping a time frame in mind, be sure to determine how long you have to reach this milestone.
+It can be one month or 12 months, depending on the effort behind the digital marketing campaign.